Everyone loves the magical vibe of hanging mason jar lights. I decided to make my own since I needed a ton of them.

 I made long wire hooks that I attached to branches of a big tree.
 You can see that look in the photo above.

 Using a shepherd’s hook gives you more options for where you can place the lights.

-I recommend hanging the lights in a tree if you are using a wax candle to prevent burns.
+I recommend hanging the lights in a tree if you use a wax candle to prevent burns.

 The best option is to use solar tea lights.

 More Jar Lighting Options

 These jars look gorgeous with decoupage designs too.
 You can see how I made this garden light with a mason jar (HERE).

 Want more crafting inspiration?